michael-glum/Adelfi-Shopify/adelfi-app/README.md

-# Shopify App Template - Remix
+# Adelfi Shopify App - Remix

-This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using the [Remix](https://remix.run) framework.

 <!-- TODO: Uncomment this after we've started using the template in the CLI -->
 <!-- Rather than cloning this repo, you can use your preferred package manager and the Shopify CLI with [these steps](#installing-the-template). -->

-## Quick start

 ### Prerequisites

 1. You must [download and install Node.js](https://nodejs.org/en/download/) if you don't already have it.